HeXuPKU/SPAGRM.github.io/docs/Step 2b Testing.md

 ```

 > **Note**
-> - You can also see [GRAB documentation](https://wenjianbi.github.io/grab.github.io/docs/overview.html) for more details about `GRAB.marker` function.
+> - You can also see [GRAB documentation](https://wenjianbi.github.io/grab.github.io/docs/overview.html) for more details about <code style="color : darkorange">GRAB.marker</code> function.